fuankarion/Vision17/Lab9-HogDetection/readme.md

 We are now far more experienced in the Computer vision world, hence there are no further guidelines for this lab, moreover **you are free to apply any modification, extension pre/post-processing to the base algorithm or data, as long as the core of your strategy remains a multi-scale HOG detector**.

-## Extra credit
-Ever heard of the [viola-jones algorithm](http://www.vision.caltech.edu/html-files/EE148-2005-Spring/pprs/viola04ijcv.pdf)?.
-It is classic boosting  strategy first presented for face and can be easily to other detection problems.
-There are lots of implementations around the web, pick the one you like the most and get results on our test set.
-Include in your report the quantitative comparison against multiscale-hog, which one  works best? any idea why?

 ## Report
 The report for this laboratory must include:
 - A brief description of the multiscale multi-scale HOG  strategy, why can you apply it to a detection problem?